The Theosophical Movement Needs

 In any living system, a challenging dynamics is unavoidable.
 In theosophy, it means probation, not routine.
 And probation must be dealt with by a constantly renewed research which preserves the essential axioms and permanent foundations of the teaching, while facing ever-renewed difficulties.
 The right perspective improves the inner life of the theosophical effort (both individual and collective) by constantly updating the perception of eternal Law.

-The Independent Lodge of Theosophists, the Yahoo e-group E-Theosophy and their associated libraries and websites can be described as a research laboratory.
-They can also be seen as forming virtual or astral light place in which to share the results of cooperative investigation.
+The Independent Lodge of Theosophists and its associated libraries and websites can be described as a research laboratory.
+They can also be seen as forming a virtual or astral light place in which cooperative investigation is developed and shared.

 Out of the main lines of research and action followed by Independent Lodge of Theosophists, the following eleven topics may be named, not necessarily in this order:

 1) The past history of the theosophical movement, its present challenges, and its future, towards 2075 and beyond;

 2) The importance of an active respect for the center of the aura of the movement, a feeling that leads to the activation of one’s individual contact with it;